Sivasai027/Sivasai027/README.md

 - 👋 Hi, I’m @Sivasai
 - 👀 I’m interested in Business Analytics and Marketing
 - 🌱 I’m currently learning Power BI
-- 💞️ I’m looking to collaborate on a good company like HCL to Use my skills for the company.
+- 💞️ I’m looking to collaborate on a good company like Lumel Technology  to Use my skills for the company.
 - 📫 How to reach me : my email: sivasaithammineni0455@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...